Automata2023/automata2023.github.io/submission.markdown

 ### Submission via Easychair

-The link to submit to AUTOMATA via easychair will be available shorly.
+The link to submit to AUTOMATA via easychair will be available shortly.